magnars/dash.el/docs.md

 ## !reduce `(fn list)`

-Returns the result of applying FN to the first 2 items in LIST, then applying FN to that result and the 3rd item, etc. If LIST contains no items, FN must accept no arguments as well, and reduce returns the result of calling FN with no arguments.
-If LIST has only 1 item, it is returned and FN is not called.
+Returns the result of applying `fn` to the first 2 items in `list`, then applying `fn` to that result and the 3rd item, etc. If `list` contains no items, `fn` must accept no arguments as well, and reduce returns the result of calling `fn` with no arguments.
+If `list` has only 1 item, it is returned and `fn` is not called.

 ```cl
 (!reduce (quote +) (quote nil)) ;; => 0